rt2zz/redux-persist/README.md

 export default SetTransform;
 ```
+The 'inboundState' and 'outBoundState' parameters are not a partially parsed version of the global state.
+They represent the sub-state of the global state that belongs to the reducer 'key'.
+The value returned from the Transform will be the state associated with the reducer specified by 'key'.
+The Transform function is called for the state of every reducer specified in the 'whitelist'.

 The `createTransform` function takes three parameters.
 1. An "inbound" function that gets called right before state is persisted (optional).